simonscmap/CMAP_docs/faq_and_contributing/datasubmission.rst

   	- length: <100 chars
   	- example: Distributed by NASA PODAAC

+..COMMENT: The format of #7 is not like the rest. "-type: string" is in bold. "length" and "example" are not in line with "type".

 8. **dataset_acknowledgement**: Any acknowledgement(s) for this dataset
   	- type: string
   	- length: <100 chars